smartcontractkit/chain-selectors/README.md

 # Chain Selectors

 CCIP uses its own set of chain selectors represented by uint64 to identify blockchains.
-This repository contains a mapping between the CCIP chain identifiers (`chainSelectorId`) and the chain identifiers used by the blockchains themselves (`chainId`).
+This repository contains a mapping between the custom chain identifiers (`chainSelectorId`) and the chain identifiers used by the blockchains themselves (`chainId`).

 Please refer to the [official documentation](https://docs.chain.link/ccip/supported-networks) to learn more about